tintnaingwinn/kuu-pyaung/README.md

     ],
 ```

-Exclude Columns - If the value of some columns may be zawgyi filenames or file paths. you can add these columns in the exclude_table_columns at the config file.
+*Exclude Columns* - If the value of some columns is maybe zawgyi filenames or file paths. you can add these columns in the exclude_table_columns at the config file.

 ``` php
     /*